nemo0622/pokeemerald_base/README.md

 - Follower improvements:
     - Add support for individual Pokémon forms (ex: Rotom forms, Oricorio forms, etc.)
     - Improve some follower sprites (Archeops is the most extreme case lol)
-- PC Access in PokéNav (only in Fly-enabled maps, so it's restricted in "dungeon" areas for balance)

 CREDITS:
 - RHH Team for the pokeemerald Expansion project